telerik/blazor-docs/installation/nuget.md

 This article explains how to add the private Telerik NuGet package source to your environment.
 You can use it to obtain the Telerik UI for Blazor components instead of [setting up a local NuGet feed]({%slug installation/zip%}#set-up-a-local-nuget-feed-in-visual-studio).

-There are several ways to setup the remote Telerik NuGet feed:
+You can set up the remote Telerik NuGet feed in the following ways:

 * [Use Visual Studio](#use-visual-studio)
 * [Use the .NET CLI](#use-the-net-cli)